-4 Compilation
+3 Compilation

-4.1 Linux
+3.1 Linux

-Let us start with a clean Ubuntu 12.04 LTS system.
-Before installing any new software, run to update the package lists, so that the most recent versions of the packages will be installed.
-Then install the g++ compiler which you will need to compile c++ programs:
+This complication starts with a clean Ubuntu 14.04 LTS system.
+Before installing any new software, run sudo apt-get update to update the package lists, so that the most recent versions of the packages will be installed.

+Next, install the g++ compiler, which you will need to compile C++ programs: